coreos/tectonic-docs/Documentation/admin/persistent-volumes.md

 ## Defining Default Storage Classes

 When Persistent Volumes are statically provisioned, the `StorageClass` objects are requested by name.
-The `storageClassName` defined in the Persistent volume must match the `metadata: name` defined in the `StorageClass` it references.
+The `storageClassName` defined in the Persistent Volume must match the `metadata: name` defined in the `StorageClass` it references.

 When Persistent Volumes are dynamically provisioned, the `StorageClass` fields `provisioner`, `parameters`, or `reclaimPolicy` may be used.